-Case Manager: A school-based staff member responsible for overseeing the IEP process, service delivery, and communication with families for students receiving special education services.
+Case Manager: A school-based staff member and the local school district representative responsible for overseeing the IEP process, service delivery, and communication with families for students receiving special education services.

 Cluster Program: A CPS special education program for students with significant disabilities who require a significantly modified curriculum and moderate or intensive support in a separate setting for the majority of the day.